On Einstein Structures for $\mathrm{SO}_0(p,p+1)$-Surface Group Representations: Preliminaries

-The topology of the quotient $\rho(\pi_1S)\backslash \Omega_{\rho}$ is locally constant in deformations that remain $P_p$-Anosov.
-In particular, all Hitchin representations have the same quotients topologically.
+The diffeomorphism type of the quotient $M_{\rho} = \rho(\pi_1S)\backslash \Omega_{\rho}$ is locally constant in deformations that remain $p$-Anosov.
+In particular, all Hitchin representations have the same smooth quotients $M_{\rho}$.
 This notion of invariance of topology originates in \cite[Theorem 9.12]{GW12}.
-An appropriate version applying in the present context is given in \cite[Proposition 7.14]{Dav25}.
+An appropriate version applying in the present context is given in \cite[Corollary 7.15]{Dav25}.